jmlipman/MedicDeepLabv3Plus/README.md

 Optionally, if the ground truth is provided in the same folder as the data (as described in [2.3.
 Image format](#23-image-format)), it is possible to measure the performance of MedicDeepLabv3+, which by default uses Dice coefficient and you can add other metrics with --metrics.

 Finally, you can choose in which GPU to execute eval.py, as in train.py.
 Since eval.py does not take too long to execute, unlike train.py, evaluating MedicDeepLabv3+ on the CPU with --gpu -1 is a viable option.

+Note: we provide three trained MedicDeepLabv3+ models at DOI:10.5281/zenodo.4009246

 ```cshell
 # Minimum training setup